 Canvas, a very durable fabric, is popularly used to make sails and has also been used by sailors to make hammocks.
-That’s why hammocks made from canvas are called naval hammocks.
-Making a naval hammock is not an overly complicated process and would be a relatively easy DIY project.
+That’s why those that are made from canvas are also called naval hammocks.
+Making a naval hammock is not an overly complicated process and will be a relatively easy DIY project.

 - The Tentsile Stingray is a 3-person tree tent that motivates you to explore the whole world.
 Setting up in 15 minutes next to rushing rivers, on palm tree-laden beaches and in tropical rainforests, our portable treehouse leaves zero footprint behind!